DevExpress/devextreme-documentation/api-reference/_hidden/dxHtmlEditorMention/dataSource.md

 Provides data for the suggestion list.

 ---
-If you use DevExtreme ASP.NET MVC Controls, refer to the <a href="https://docs.devexpress.com/AspNetCore/400575/devextreme-based-controls/concepts/bind-controls-to-data" target="_blank">Bind Controls to Data</a> article.

 Depending on your data source, specify this property as described in the following list.
 The data source can provide `string` values or objects.
 In the latter case, also specify the [displayExpr](/api-reference/_hidden/dxHtmlEditorMention/displayExpr.md '/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/mentions/#displayExpr') and [valueExpr](/api-reference/_hidden/dxHtmlEditorMention/valueExpr.md '/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/mentions/#valueExpr').